0xdefh/0xdefh.github.io/_posts/2024-07-13-Asset Managment Decision Making.md

 First step is to prepare all the necessary documents that support the Asset Managment process and getting the approval from the upper managment in order to determined the scope of the assets management.

+Asset management is significantly more complex for Managed Security Service Providers (MSSPs) than in-house enterprise teams.
+This is due to the necessity of obtaining customer agreement on asset management procedures, storage methods, and scope.
+Often, MSSPs manage only specific zones rather than entire sites, limiting their overall visibility.

 ## Identify and prioritize the services

-**Why You Identify Services?**
+### Why You Identify Services?

 Services that are critical to organization, services that if something bad happen to it will impact the organization business

-Why identified services first? from the top-down level prespective, Organizaion provide services for the customer, asset exist to support the services to run smoothly and generate capical for the organization or just keep it operationa
+Why identified services first? from the top-down level prespective, Organizaion provide services for the customer, asset exist to support the services to run smoothly and generate capical for the organization or just keep it operational

 I undetstand this while I take the CISA Critical Infrastructure Course (401v) which show me how to analyze business purpose, which it is apply to ICS but we can take a page from that, here is the refs: [ICS CISA Training](https://ics-training.inl.gov/).
 Which this type of analysis is call **Criticality Analysis**.

+### How to Identify Services

 You have to understand:
 1. What are the services that the business provide for the customer?
     - Internal services (Interal service that support in-direct to the external service)
     - External services (Mostly the service that the business provide for the customer)
-2. Which are the most important services?
+2. Which are the most important services?.
-3. Does those services has a any relationship with each other (does it support each other to fulfill the business goal)
+3. Does those services has a any relationship with each other (does it support each other to fulfill the business goal).
-4. What are the order of criticality of those services
+4. What are the order of criticality of those services.

-Example:
+For example:

 Imagine that we are working as a security engineer for a company that provide crypto exchange (probably Binance, OKX,...), let ask those questions to ourself.
 Please remember this is just an example.
-I found this on the internet [How does a centralised crypto exchange actually work ?](https://medium.com/coinmonks/how-does-a-centralised-crypto-exchange-actually-work-84a574fe0a1) which have a diagram of crypto exchange system, Let's us try to dissect it and do Assest Managment on it
+I found this on the internet [How does a centralised crypto exchange actually work ?](https://medium.com/coinmonks/how-does-a-centralised-crypto-exchange-actually-work-84a574fe0a1) which have a diagram of crypto exchange system, Let's us try to dissect it and do Assest Managment on it.

 ![Cryto Exhange System](/assets/img/crypto-exchange-system.png)

 Now we answer those questions above:

-1. Provide a platform that trader could trade and exchange crypto, customer will deposit an amount of money, and the compnay will take that money and start trading on behave of the customer, or act as a broker
+1. Provide a platform that trader could trade and exchange crypto, customer will deposit an amount of money, and the compnay will take that money and start trading on behave of the customer, or act as a broker.
 2. These will be:
     - Deposit Money to Trading Account
     - Sell / Buy Crypto
     - Store Crypto
 3. Yes!
-It all related to each other, you can buy or sell cryto if you don't have money, and if the crypto balance doesn't show up on your app while you have a bunch of them -> the customer are not going like it
+It all related to each other, you can buy or sell cryto if you don't have money, and if the crypto balance doesn't show up on your app while you have a bunch of them -> the customer are not going like it.

 > These information could be taken from Business Impact Analysis (BIA) or any activities that the GRC had conducted, you should leverage that information.
 {: .prompt-info }